MusondaSinkala/Bike-Case-Study/README.md

 # Business-Science-Corporation-Bike-Case-Study
-Code for the analysis done one the Bike Case Study for Business Science Corporation
+Code for the analysis done on the Bike Case Study for Business Science Corporation